Online Journaling for Mental Health

 Free Writing / Stream of Consciousness

-- Helps clear mental clutter
+- Helps clear mental clutter from worries and thoughts

 - Can reveal subconscious thoughts and feelings